scott-good/portfolio/README.md

 ## Lotus Notes
 ![Image](04-LotusNotes.jpg)

-For the 22 years prior to joining IBM in 2015, I was one of two owners of one of the earliest Lotus Notes Business Partners, Teamwork Solutions.
+Prior to joining IBM, I was one of two owners of one of the earliest Lotus Notes Business Partners, Teamwork Solutions.
+My partner and I were introduced to Notes in its infancy but immediately understood how important it could become to businesses of all size.
+We ended up as one of the first 200 business partners worldwide (a group that eventually grew to more than 20,000).
+We installed the first Lotus Notes servers and custom applications in dozens of the world's largest corporations and, at one point, were identified as one of the 5-largest influencers of Lotus Notes sales among Lotus Business Partners around the globe.

-Although Notes is widely criticized for its outdated user interface, there is no reason Lotus Notes applications have to look bad.
+These days, Notes is widely criticized for its outdated user interface and yet there is no reason Lotus Notes applications have to look bad.
 Shown here are four examples I built as far back as 2005.

 ## PowerPoint presentations
 ![Image](05-Ceva.jpg)